yamaton/vscode-h2o/README.md

 The bundled help scanner supports Linux/WSL and macOS.
 See [Supported Platforms](#supported-platforms) for the exact combinations and current exclusions.

+Set `shellCompletion.enableCompletion` to `false` to turn off completion suggestions from this extension for the current VS Code window or workspace.
+Hover information and command-specification management remain available, and the change takes effect without reloading the extension.

 ## Command Coverage

 The common collection currently contains more than 400 command specifications, including `git`, `npm`, `docker`, and `terraform`.
 See [general.txt](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt) for the complete list.